-With Graduate Student Housing, Faculty/Staff Housing, or with contract apartments, utilities such as gas, electricity, water, and trash service are set-up through the housing management; the fee is either included in the rent or paid directly to the landlord.
+With contract apartments, utilities such as gas, electricity, water, and trash service are set-up through the housing management; the fee is either included in the rent or paid directly to the landlord.

-However, most off-campus apartments will require you to set up your own utilities.
+However, most off-campus apartments require you set up your own utilities.
 Your landlord will often tell which company to go to for utilities specific to electricity and natural gas (for cook stoves, some furnaces, etc.).
 The most frequently used companies in Chicago are:

 - ComEd (Electricity): 1-800-334-7661

 - SaveOnEnergy (Gas): 1-800-279-5230